karpizin/xpi-blocks/projects/swarm_net/docs/module_tech.md

 ---

-## 7. Планы по развитию
+## 7. Development Roadmap
-1.  **Multi-Channel**: Поддержка раздельных каналов для телеметрии (быстрый) и команд (надежный).
+1.  **Multi-Channel**: Support for separate channels for telemetry (fast) and commands (reliable).
-2.  **Adaptive Sampling**: Изменение частоты передачи телеметрии в зависимости от скорости движения робота.
+2.  **Adaptive Sampling**: Dynamic adjustment of telemetry transmission frequency based on the robot's speed.
-3.  **Encrypted Swarm**: Настройка AES-шифрования для закрытых групп роботов.
+3.  **Encrypted Swarm**: Configuring AES encryption for private groups of robots.